South Carolina General Assembly

 (2) for a second or subsequent offense, must be fined not less than four hundred dollars nor more than five hundred dollars or imprisoned not more than thirty days, or both.

+(G) A person violating subsection (F) is guilty of a misdemeanor and, upon conviction, must be fined not less than one hundred dollars nor more than two hundred dollars or must be imprisoned for not more than thirty days, or both.

 Section 46-56-40.
-It is unlawful for a person to whom a hemp-derived consumable cannot legally be sold to knowingly give false information concerning his age for the purpose of purchasing a hemp-derived consumable.
-A person who violates the provisions of this section, upon conviction, must be fined not less than one hundred dollars nor more than two hundred dollars or be imprisoned for not more than thirty days, or both.

-Section 46-56-50.
-(A) A person engaged in the business of selling at retail hemp-derived consumables must post in each location for which he has obtained a permit a sign with the following words printed thereon:
+(A) A person engaged in the business of selling at retail consumable hemp products must post in each location for which he has obtained a license a sign with the following words printed thereon:

-"The possession of a hemp-derived consumable by a person under twenty-one years of age is a criminal offense under the laws of this State, and it is also unlawful for a person to knowingly give false information concerning his age for the purpose of purchasing a hemp-derived consumable."
+"The possession of a consumable hemp product by a person under twenty-one years of age is a criminal offense under the laws of this State, and it is also unlawful for a person to knowingly give false information concerning his age for the purpose of purchasing a consumable hemp product."

 (B) The South Carolina Department of Agriculture must prescribe by regulation the size of the lettering and the location of the sign on the seller's premises.